1. Watch the cash!

 You won’t necessarily want to spend money on a mobile app at the start (unless that’s your business!) but you don’t want to be in a position where you are prevented from moving forward by a hasty and poorly researched decision made when you started.

 In the end, choosing software is always a risk.
 You may find something better a few months later; you may spend too much because you are not familiar with the market; your business model may change; new technologies and possibilities may become available, and a host of other factors.

 Keeping these six key pointers in mind while you are making your decisions may help to mitigate those risks.
 Like many purchase decisions, there is a balance to be struck, and there is no right and wrong.

 We have extensive experience in implementing processes and systems to help you find the right focus for your business.
-If you’d like to find out more, please feel free to get in touch with me for a ‘no obligation’ chat about your business software and systems at email@example.com or on 07722 605545 .
+If you’d like to find out more, please feel free to get in touch with us for a ‘no obligation’ chat about your business software and systems at firstname.lastname@example.org .